AyushWalekar/meetotion/README.md

 But we've still got a solution for that.
 Try meetotion.

-Meeotion is a web app built with face-api implemented on top of tensorflow.js core.
+Meetotion is a web app built with face-api implemented on top of tensorflow.js core.

 Features: